The Best Safaris In Zambia

 Kafue National Park is so vast that the safari options vary based on the location of each camp.

-For a different safari experience, head to the Busanga Plains in the North West corner of Kafue National Park, which is the only place in Zambia where you can take a hot air balloon safari.
-The season runs from August till the end of October.
-From the hot air balloon, guests can see the red lechwe (a medium-sized type of antelope), wildebeest, lion, zebra and hippo.
+For a different safari experience, head to the Busanga Plains in the North West corner of Kafue National Park.
+You can see the red lechwe (a medium-sized type of antelope), wildebeest, lion, zebra and hippo.
 The lions in the Busanga Plains are famous for their ability to climb trees and were featured in the National Geographic documentary Swamp Lions.
 Busanga also has the largest herd of buffalo in the park, with around 600 thundering around.
-Guests staying at Shumba and Busanga bush camps get a complimentary hot air balloon ride.

 Game drives are offered in the morning and evenings in all parts of the park during the peak season (July to October).
 Walking safaris can also be done in the park through lodges and camps.
 Boat rides can also be done.